LeetLLM

 Dataset Pipelines and Data QualityBatch and Streaming Feature Pipelines

-The previous lesson produced versioned datasets with clean splits.
-A prediction model still can't consume a raw event log directly.
-To predict whether a parcel will be late, it needs a fixed row of measurements available at the moment the promise is made.
+Versioned datasets with clean splits still aren't model-ready by themselves.
+A prediction model can't consume a raw event log directly.
+To predict whether a training job will miss its SLA, it needs a fixed row of measurements available at the moment the promise is made.

 Those measurements are features.
-A feature such as hours_since_last_scan compresses many warehouse events into one input value.
-The hard part isn't inventing columns.
-It's ensuring each value means the same thing during training and while serving live requests.
+A feature such as hours_since_last_heartbeat compresses many scheduler events into one input value.
+Inventing columns is easy compared with making sure each value means the same thing during training and while serving live requests.

 Start With a Prediction Timestamp

-Suppose the product asks at 2026-05-01 09:00: will order O-204 arrive later than its promised day?
-Carrier scans after that timestamp aren't available to the prediction service and can't appear in its training row.
+Suppose the product asks at 2026-05-01 09:00: will job J-204 miss its SLA?
+Job heartbeats after that timestamp aren't available to the prediction service and can't appear in its training row.

 Candidate fieldKnown at prediction time?Use as feature?

-The label may be computed later as delivered_after_promise = 1.
+The label may be computed later as missed_sla = 1.
 A feature must be computed from history ending at the prediction timestamp.
-If a training row contains the later complaint, offline accuracy will reward a model for reading the answer.
+If a training row contains the post-SLA escalation, offline accuracy will reward a model for reading the answer.

-Diagram showing Shipment events through prediction time, Feature contract types + missing policy, Training snapshot label joins later, and Online request same computation.
-Diagram showing Shipment events through prediction time, Feature contract types + missing policy, Training snapshot label joins later, and Online request same computation.
+Diagram showing Job events through prediction time, Feature contract types + missing policy, Training snapshot label joins later, and Online request same computation.
+Diagram showing Job events through prediction time, Feature contract types + missing policy, Training snapshot label joins later, and Online request same computation.

 FeatureTypeMissing ruleWhy it can help